OpenRIAServices/OpenRiaServices/README.md

 **Release Notes / Changelog**

-* A [Change log](https://github.com/OpenRIAServices/OpenRiaServices/blob/main/Changelog.md) is keept keeping track of changes made and write down release notes as features are developed
+* A [Change log](https://github.com/OpenRIAServices/OpenRiaServices/blob/main/Changelog.md) is kept keeping track of changes made and write down release notes as features are developed
 * [Github releases with changes and Release Notes](https://github.com/OpenRIAServices/OpenRiaServices/releases) for specific versions are created when a new version is released to nuget.